-The PHS guidance staff is well-equipped to answer any guestions concerning post-secondary plans.
+The PHS quidance staff is well-equipped to answer any questions concerning post-secondary plans.
 Guidance counselors can lead students through the college application process, provide them with financial aid resources, inform them of vocational or military options, and offer any other assistance depending on their post-secondary interests.
-Students should see their guidance counselor to schedule an appointment.
+Students should see their quidance counselor to schedule an appointment.